 I have been fortunate to advise the following research students at MIT and Harvard:

-These students have been funded through generous grants from Harvard's Star Family Challenge for Promising Scientific Research, Google, and the International Growth Centre.
+These students have been funded through generous grants from the National Science Foundation, Harvard's Star Family Challenge for Promising Scientific Research, Google, and the International Growth Centre.